 Almadex's technical work during this quarter continued to be focused on the El Cobre gold-copper porphyry project.
-Activities included drilling at the Norte target as well as mapping and sampling of new outcropping mineralization in the Villa Rica zone as described later in this report.
+Activities included drilling at the Norte and Encinal targets as well as mapping and sampling of outcropping mineralization in the Villa Rica and Encinal zones.